 Although seemingly only a purely decorative aspect of her costume, in the golden and silver ages, her earrings were sometimes depicted as giving her the ability to breathe in outer space.
 Gelignite Grenade Earrings and Grappling Hook Bracelet - In her depowered mod girl phase, Diana on rare occasion employed these devices, which were concealed to look like regular parts of her costume.
 She acquired them from a demolitions expert and villain which she had helped reform.
 The grenades were strong enough to blast through a thick steel door and the grappling hook could support easily her body weight to aid in climbing.

-For a short time during the Blackest Night crossover, Wonder Woman was empowered by a Black Power Ring and then a violet Power Ring.
+For a short time during the Blackest Night crossover, Wonder Woman was empowered by first a Black Power Ring, and then by a violet Power Ring.

 Real Name: Diana of Themyscira